Open Plan Layout: What Works (And What Doesn’t) in a UK Home

 Without consideration, the space can feel chaotic rather than calm.

-3. Poor Furniture Planning Furniture is often an afterthought.
+Furniture is often an afterthought.
 But in open plan design, it plays a key role in defining the space.
 Without a clear furniture plan, layouts can feel awkward or incomplete.

-4. Incorrect Kitchen Positioning The kitchen is often placed based on plumbing or convenience, rather than how the space should function.
+The kitchen is often placed based on plumbing or convenience, rather than how the space should function.
+This can lead to:

 • Disconnected living areas